mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 [50, 100, 150]

-This array will have these values as a discount of 0.5 (i.e., conceptualyl 50%) is applied to all of the elements of the passed in array that are at the same index (of [100, 200, 300]).
+This array will have these values as a discount of 0.5 (i.e., conceptually 50%) is applied to all of the elements of the passed in array that are at the same index (of [100, 200, 300]).
 This is achieved by iterating over each of the elements of the inputted array, multiplying by 1 - discount, and storing the result